 Tenerife is home to the ever-popular resort of Costa Adeje, a resort so famed that holidaymakers are often swayed by its charm and book a Tenerife holiday over the other Canary Islands.
 Most visitors come for Tenerife’s beaches, of which it has plenty, but the rugged interior of Tenerife’s Mount Teide National Park is a sight to behold.
 Other awesome resorts on Tenerife include Puerto de la Cruz and Los Cristianos, ideal for families; Playa de las Americas, the home of nightlife on Tenerife, and the capital of Santa Cruz, home to the finest Tenerife cuisine and the heart of the island.
 For more information on Tenerife, visit our Tenerife holidays.

-There are other Canary Islands, too, including Gran Canaria and La Gomera.
+The list of Canary Islands goes on, including Gran Canaria and La Gomera.
 If you want to find out more about these other Canarian destinations, visit our Canary Islands holidays page.

-The Algarve grows in popularity for summer holidays year on year, why not make 2018 the year you visit?
+The Algarve grows in popularity for summer holidays year on year, why not make 2019 the year you visit?
 At the heart of Portugal’s beach haven, Albufeira is a bustling resort town with epic beaches, a laidback family vibe, and a charming old town.
-But there’s a lot more to the Algarve than just Albufeira, including a coastline of 200km with over 20 Blue Flag beaches…
+But there’s a lot more to the Algarve than just the regional capital, including a coastline of 200km with over 20 Blue Flag beaches…

 The Algarve region is separated into three distinct areas: Western, Central and Eastern Algarve.
 In the middle, you’ll find Albufeira and Faro, the main hotspots; in the West, you’ll find rugged cliffs and seclusion, and in the East a sleepy authenticity which appeals to the peace seekers.
-Just down the road from the Algarve’s stand-in capital, Albufeira, lies the sleepy village of Olhos d’Agua, a far cry from Albufeira’s bustlings clubs.
+Just down the road from the Algarve’s stand-in capital, Albufeira, lies the sleepy village of Olhos d’Agua, a far cry from the bustlings clubs and bars of a city.
 Olhos d’Agua has cobbled streets and a lovely beach which is sure to please the whole family.
 Alternatively, Sao Rafael is famous for its dramatic rock formations and incredible Blue Flag Beach.
 For more information on Albufeira and the surrounding region, visit our Albufeira holidays page.